jeff-hykin/code-eol/README.md

 ### What is this?
-This is an extension to display EOL (new line) characters in your code, like Atom or Notepad++
+This extension display EOL (new line) characters, similar to Atom or Notepad++ are able to.

 ### Settings
 In vs code settings you can add: